020 7404 9390

 • If you are still considering whether you want to end the marriage or civil partnership but would like to be legally separated in the meantime

-The effect of a judicial separation is as follows:
+The effects of a judicial separation

 The process generally takes four to six months, though this can be a lot longer depending on how long the issues such as finances and arrangements for any children take.